pramnora/dotnet/README.md

 -----

-# Creating, and, running your first 'Hello, world!' dotnet program.
+## Creating, and, running your first 'Hello, world!' dotnet program.

-First, we need to test if DotNet is installed, correctly...
+The first one needs to check...after downloading/and, installing the program...is to test seeing if DotNet has been installed, correctly, on your computer system...which, in my own case, as of the date/time: 20th June 2022 15:57 PM GMT, happens to be Windows 10 Professional operating system.

-1. Open up a DOS command line prompt window...; and, type in...
+1. Open up a DOS command line prompt window...; and, type in after the command line prompt...

-> C:\dotnet
+C:\>dotnet

+Usage: dotnet [options]
+Usage: dotnet [path-to-application]

+Options:
+  -h|--help         Display help.
+  --info            Display .NET information.
+  --list-sdks       Display the installed SDKs.
+  --list-runtimes   Display the installed runtimes.

+path-to-application:
+  The path to an application .dll file to execute.

-...if you get returned back any results; then, that should mean, yes, you have successfully installed DotNet.
+...if you get returned back the above list of results; then, that should mean, yes, you have successfully installed DotNet.
+Very well done! ;-)